 - People with a Pitta constitution tend to be of medium build, have a strong metabolism, and have a sharp mind.

 - They are often passionate, ambitious, and goal-oriented but may also experience anger, irritability, and inflammation.

 - Pitta individuals are often highly motivated and goal-oriented.
 They may be natural leaders and excel in competitive environments.

 - Pitta individuals are prone to digestive issues, skin rashes, and acid reflux.

 The Pitta dosha is most active during the middle of the night, from 10 pm to 2 am, and in the early morning, from 10 am to 2 pm.

 Balancing Pitta Dosha

-To balance the Pitta dosha, eating cooling, hydrating foods and engaging in moderate exercises such as swimming or hiking are essential.
+To balance the Pitta, eating cooling, hydrating foods and engaging in moderate exercises such as swimming or hiking are essential.